General coordination: Darfur displaced demand justice

 The displaced people of Darfur demand justice, security, investigations into crimes against humanity, civil liberties, and the disarmament of militias as their top priorities, their spokesmen says.

-In an interview with Radio Dabanga, Yagoub Abdallah, nicknamed Yagoub Furi, chairman of the Darfur Displaced General Coordination, stressed that transitional justice is necessary to achieve peace.
+In an interview with Radio Dabanga, Yagoub Abdallah, Chairman of the Darfur Displaced and Refugees General Coordination, stressed that transitional justice is necessary to achieve peace.

 This means that all those indicted must be handed over to the International Criminal Court (ICC), especially ousted president Omar Al Bashir.
 Reform of the justice system is necessary as well, he added, “to try all other criminals”.
 Weapons must be collected.
 Mechanisms must be put in place to develop new laws to implement peace.

 Abdallah stated that all new settlers must be removed from the lands they now occupy.
 These lands must be returned to their owners.
 Individual and collective compensations must be awarded when peace and security have been achieved.

 When justice has been achieved, a commission must be established “to restore harm done and create tolerance that leads to reconciliation”, he demanded.
 This commission must work under international supervision, and be composed of experts from the state, the armed rebel movements, and the displaced and refugees themselves.

 The assessment of the individual and collective compensations awarded must be based on international standards, Abdallah said.
 In the view of the displaced, collective compensation must include the reconstruction of all villages that have been destroyed or burned, provision of water, electricity, health care, education, law enforcement, and agricultural assistance.